Keeping children healthy and well is a key priority in Derbyshire. One of the ways that we can do this is to ensure young people are a healthy weight.

 Supporting your child to be healthy

-However making small lifestyle changes can have a big impact on all the family.
-You can find help, advice and support on our supporting your child to be healthy.
+Making small lifestyle changes can have a big impact on all the family.
+You can find help, advice and support about supporting your child to be healthy.